carpentries-incubator/reproducible-publications-quarto/_episodes/07-code-chunks-2.md

 ## Adjust rendered html output directory

 Ok, we'll adjust _one_ thing in the yaml.
 You know how we said it's good practice to have code and output from the code in separate directories?
-Well, the html file that renders from our `.rmd` file outputs to the same `report/source` directory.
+Well, the html file that renders from our `.Rmd` file outputs to the same `report/source` directory.
 So that violates our standards.
 It might not be the end of the world, but let's see how to change the directory that R Markdown documents output to after knitting.

-This is unfortunately more difficult that one would like, but we can use the following code in the yaml to create a custom function that changes the output directory for the `.rmd` file.
+This is unfortunately more difficult that one would like, but we can use the following code in the yaml to create a custom function that changes the output directory for the `.Rmd` file.
 The code for our documet is as follows:

 ~~~